MauroLuzzatto/music-flow-api/README.md

 # track-recommender

+Use your spotify streaming history to create a machine learning model that predicts the number of future plays of a song using the spotify audio features.

+## Plan
 - download features from streaming-history
-- download features from some random tracks
+- download features from random tracks
 - calculate target values
     - number of plays
     - time listend to a song
     - buckets:
         - yes, no
         - low, medium, high, very high
 - train model using GridSearch